|Add to your personal catalog|

 - Assistant Professor Sharon Yohn- ext.
 3718

 The chemistry department has a long-standing reputation for excellence in the undergraduate training of professional chemists.
 Juniata is ranked very high nationally in the number of chemistry graduates who have earned their Ph.D.'s according to the National Research Council.
-Our students are accepted into top graduate programs and have made significant contributions to the field of chemistry.
+Our students are regularly accepted into top graduate programs and have made significant contributions to the field of chemistry.
 The chemistry department has been accredited by the American Chemical Society since 1936 and is proud to count four chemistry graduates who are members of the National Academy of Sciences.
-Our students are especially encouraged to develop interests across disciplines, especially given the increasing demand for scientists with such expertise.
+Our students are encouraged to develop interests across disciplines, especially given the increasing demand for scientists with broad expertise.

 Special programs, facilities, or equipment: